Which is the best Brand to buy if you are looking for Nvidia GTX 960?

 - GPU base Clock: OC Mode: 1253 MHz; Gaming Mode: 1228 MHz

 - Resulting in a performance that is 30% cooler and 3X quieter than reference for incredible stability

 Freeze Tech – Zotac offers Freeze Tech on this card with the ability to cut off fans at low load and start spinning the fans once the temperatures rise.
 The card may be fine-tuned to suit user needs, and it can be done from the comfort of FIRESTORM, an in-house developed tweaking utility from ZOTAC.

-The Firestorm is like EVGA precision X software but needs a lot of improvements, we used it to overclock the cards but saving profiles and managing is a pain with the firestorm which we hope Zotac will evolve over a period of time.
+The Firestorm is like EVGA precision X software but needs a lot of improvements, we used it to overclock the cards, but saving profiles and managing is a pain with the firestorm which we hope Zotac will evolve over a period.

 Zotac 960 AMP Edition